saleor/saleor-docs/docs/dashboard/configuration/shipping.md

 This section allows you to limit the shipping zone to shipping addresses within or outside of certain postal code ranges.
 In the *include* mode, only shipping addresses within the specified ranges are considered part of the shipping zone.
 In the *exclude* mode, shipping addresses within the specified ranges are considered outside of the shipping zone.

-Currently, the only supported mode for postal codes is the *exclude* mode, support for inclusion will be added in a future release.
+Currently, the only supported mode for postal codes is the *exclude* mode.
+Support for inclusion will be added in a future release.

 ![Shipping postal codes](../screenshots/postal-codes.png)